Managing access to API

 icon next to the key ID.
 Apply necessary changes and click Save.

 - To change the key operating mode (Demo/Prod), select it in the Mode block.
+The partner must have an active subscription of the corresponding type.

-Editing a list of services
+Editing a list of services in a key

 You can edit a list of services that the partner can access using the key.

-- Scroll down the key page to see the list of available services.
+Scroll down the key page to see the list of available services.

-- To grant or revoke access to the service, use the toggle next to the service name.
+To grant or revoke access to the service, use the toggle next to the service name.

-Adding API key restrictions
+Additional API key restrictions

 Important